davide-casiraghi/ci-global-calendar/README.md

 Before merge on the branch master please run the tests writing in the root folder:
 - **./vendor/bin/phpunit**
 - **php artisan dusk**
+## How to setup the test environment
+To run the tests you need to create another database that is used to create dummy datas by the test functions.
+- create on your local machine a database called **CIGC-local-test**
+- **php artisan migrate --database=testing**
+- create a file .env.testing in the root folder copying .env -- DB_CONNECTION=testing
+-- DB_DATABASE=CIGC-local

 # Web developers team
 Davide Casiraghi